In the Public Interest

 In the Public Interest (ITPI) is a nonpartisan non-profit organization based in Oakland, California, that studies public education, infrastructure, social services, and other public goods.
 According to its website, ITPI “helps community organizations, advocacy groups, public officials, researchers, and the general public understand how the privatization of public goods impacts service quality, democracy, equity, and government budgets.”
 The organization also “advocates for responsible contracting" and "reclaiming and building popular support for public institutions that work for all of us".
+It focuses on five main issues: Democracy and Good Government; Education; Infrastructure; Privatization; and Public Services.

-ITPI is a fiscal project of the Partnership for Working Families (PWF), a 501(c)(3) nonpartisan, non-profit organization based in Oakland.
+ITPI is a fiscal project of PowerSwitch Action, a 501(c)(3) nonpartisan, non-profit organization based in Oakland.

 History

-ITPI was founded in 2009 by its current executive director, Donald Cohen.
+ITPI was founded in 2009 by its current executive director, Donald Cohen, coauthor of the book The Privatization of Everything.
 The organization is funded through grants from a variety of foundations and non-corporate organizations, as well as private donations from individuals.

 In 2016, U.S. Sen. Bernie Sanders, then a presidential candidate for the Democratic Party, renewed calls to ban private prisons after seeing a report from ITPI that estimated the top two private prison operators made $361 million in profits in 2015.

 In 2018, Cohen advised Pittsburgh Bill Peduto on engaging in a potential public-private partnership for the city's municipal water system.